vega/vega-lite/CONTRIBUTING.md

   - One way to use GitHub for this purpose is to submit a pull request (PR) with a ":construction: WIP" (work in progress) label.

-- Generally we name a branch using this pattern `<your 2-3 letters initial>/<topic>`.
+- Generally, we name a branch using this pattern `<your 2-3 letters initial>/<topic>`.
 For example, @kanitw's branch regarding scale type might be called `kw/scale-type`.

 See our [issue](.github/ISSUE_TEMPLATE.md) and [pull request](.github/PULL_REQUEST_TEMPLATE.md) templates for more information.

 ### Looking for a Task to Contribute

 You can find [tasks with the "Help wanted" label in the issue tracker :pray:](https://github.com/vega/vega-lite/labels/Help%20wanted%20%3Apray%3A).
-Please add a comment in an issues if you are planning to work on a major task.
+Please add a comment in issues if you are planning to work on a major task.

 ### Help Create New Examples